-If you have a battery charger and garage, you could keep the battery charged this way.
+You could also use a battery charger, if you have one.
 Some modern battery chargers are designed to condition batteries and then keep them in the best possible shape.
 Make sure you connect and disconnect any charger according to the manufacturer’s guidelines, and only do this if you have the right equipment and knowledge to do so.

 To find out how to charge your battery if it has gone flat, read our simple guide here.